 The nature of the project is to incorporate a mobile app that will be used in lectures to provide visual stimulation to assist in learning.
 As previously discussed, it was noted that Gen Z students have short attention spans due to the short bursts of information they are constantly receiving from mobile apps on their phones, such as social media and YouTube.
 Microlearning has been discussed as a means to work around time constraints and the needs of the newer generations.
 If it can be utilized in a mobile app, it will provide Gen Z students with short bursts of visual stimulation to keep them focused during lectures (Alvarado et al., 2020) (Dolasinski & Reynolds, 2020).

 For the project, an app will be utilized for one section of the Medical Surgical Course.
 A survey in the form of a questionnaire will be given to those included in the study before and after the intervention implementation.
-Grades will also be reviewed and a comparison from the previous term will be used to determine whether or not the grades have improved after the intervention.

 Scope

-The selection was limited due to the number of students in the M/S II course, so there was no way to pick and choose which students would be best suited for the project.
-The mobile app will be introduced to the course beginning the winter term for day and evening courses.
-Since I am the instructor for the day course, I needed to make sure that a similar class utilized the same app but a different instructor.
-I will need to be available for the evening course to ensure the students have the exact usage of the technology for the same content.

 Limitations